OpenEvalProject/evals/manuscripts/elife-58215/v2/manuscript.md

 We conclude that Vax1, likely via regulation of Pax6, has the capacity to negatively control the generation of DA-N for the OB.
 Moreover, these data show that while Vax1 is necessary for the generation of CB-N, it is not sufficient.

-## Vax1 induces miR-7 expression in the lateral wall
+### Vax1 induces miR-7 expression in the lateral wall

 Previous work demonstrated that mature microRNA miR-7 is expressed in a ventro-dorsal gradient along the lateral ventricular wall and post-transcriptionally inhibits Pax6 protein expression.
 This interaction confines the generation of DA-N to the very dorso-lateral aspect (de Chevigny et al., 2012a).
 As Vax1 and miR-7 are expressed in a similar gradient, we hypothesized that the repression of Pax6 protein expression by Vax1 is mediated by miR-7.
 To address this idea, we overexpressed Vax1 together with GFP in the lateral stem cell compartment and isolated GFP-positive cells 2 days later by microdissection, dissociation and flow cytometry cell sorting (Figure 5A). qRT-PCR analyses demonstrated that augmented Vax1 expression (Figure 5B) led to a strong increase in miR-7 levels (Figure 5C), suggesting that Vax1 regulates MiR-7 expression.
 In agreement, bioinformatical analyses of the proximal promoters of the three MiR-7 loci (MiR-7–1, MiR-7–2, MiR-7b) identified a significant match of the Vax1 DNA binding motif within 500 bp of the transcription start site of each of the three MiR-7 loci present in the mouse genome (Figure 5D).
 Altogether, these results suggest that the negative impact of Vax1 on Pax6 expression is, at least in part, mediated via the positive regulation of MiR-7.

 ![Figure 5.](https://cdn.elifesciences.org/articles/58215/elife-58215-fig5-v2.jpg)

-**Figure 5.:** Vax1 induces the expression of miR-7 in the lateral V-SVZ.(A) Strategy used to determine the expression of microRNAs in Vax1-overexpressing progenitors.
+**Figure 5.:** (A) Strategy used to determine the expression of microRNAs in Vax1-overexpressing progenitors.
 PCAG-Vax1 and pCX-GFP were simultaneously introduced into NSCs by electroporation of the lateral wall of postnatal P1 brains.
 Lateral V-SVZ was dissected out 2 days after electroporation and GFP+ cells were isolated by flow cytometry (FACS) to perform quantitative RT-PCR analysis.
 (B) Quantification of Vax1 mRNA level by qRT-PCR in control and Vax1OE conditions, normalized to beta-actin and reported in Vax1 condition as relative level to control, validating the overexpression of Vax1 after electroporation.
 (C) Quantification of miR-7 expression in both conditions.
 Expression level of miR-7 was normalized by invariant expression of microRNA let-7a and reported in Vax1 condition as relative level to control.
 Experiments in B and C were performed in triplicate, and data were obtained from (B) two independent biological replications or (C) three technical replications.
 (D) Genome browser images representing the chromosomal portions encoding the three MiR-7 loci (depicted in pink).
 Mir-7–1 lies within an intronic sequence of the Hnrnpk gene whereas MiR-7–2 and MiR-7b reside within intergenic sequences.
 Vax1-binding sites found in the upstream regulatory region of the three MiR-7 are represented by red boxes.
 (E) Model of cross-regulatory interaction between Vax1, miR-7, and Pax6 in the lateral V-SVZ to control the number of dopaminergic neurons generated by the neural stem cells regionalized in this aspect.
 This model is supported by our present data and previous work (de Chevigny et al., 2012a) where it was shown that miR-7 was required to inhibit PAX6 expression in lateral NSCs to produce the correct number of dopaminergic neurons in the postnatal OB.
 Here, we propose that Vax1 acts upstream of miR-7 by positively regulating its expression and consequently inhibiting PAX6.
 However, it is also possible that Vax1 directly represses the expression of Pax6 mRNA (dashed line) by acting on its promoter (Mui et al., 2005).
 Additionally, Vax1 is required to generate Calbindin neurons from the ventral aspect of the lateral V-SVZ.
-Figure 5—source data 1.Vax1 and miR-7 in V-SVZ cells.

 ## Discussion